-Join Richard Harrington for an in-depth discussion in this video Creating a presentation in Bridge CC, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Creating a presentation in Bridge CC, part of Photoshop: Automation.

 If you want to create a PDF presentation using Photoshop Creative Cloud.…You'll turn to Photoshop itself.…Now, the options are a little bit more limited.…So, I'd encourage you, if you access to…Bridge CS6, to strongly consider going that path.…But perhaps you're working on someone else's system or that's not a choice.…To do this in Photoshop, just choose File > Automate > PDF Presentation.…You have the ability to add any open files or browse.…What I generally recommend is that you head over…to Bridge and add the files to a collection.…